JCoupalK/go-pgdump/README.md

 Doesn't feature all of pg_dump features just yet (mainly around sequences) so it is still a work in progress.

-## Simple example using the library
+## Simple example for a CLI tool using the library

 ```go
 package main